Forms

 There is an entire section devoted to helping your users enter the right data in forms.
 For good user experience, it is important to prevent users from making errors by including instructions and providing hints as necessary.
 While this section covers how HTML alone can provide validation client-side, validation must be both client-side and server-side.
 Validation can be provided in unobtrusive ways during form completion, such as adding a check mark when the value is correct.
 Do not provide error messaging before the form control is complete though.
 If the user does make a mistake, inform the user where the mistake is and what they got wrong.

-In designing forms, it is important to consider that not everyone is like you.
-Someone may have a single letter as a last name (or no last name at all), may not have a zip code, might have a three-line street address, may not have a street address.
-They may be viewing a translated version of your form.
+When designing forms, it's important to remember that there are different standards of names, address formats, and more around the world.
+Someone may have a single letter as a last name (or no last name at all), may not have a zip code, might have a three-line street address, or may not have a street address.
+This person may be viewing a translated version of your form.

 Form controls, their labels, and the error messages should be visible on the screen, accurate and meaningful, programmatically determinable, and programmatically associated with the appropriate form element or group.
 The autocomplete attribute can and should be used to enable faster form completion and improve accessibility.